-(6) Environmental Pollution
+6) Environmental Pollution

-While committed to minimizing environmental burden in accordance with the Fujitsu Group Environmental Policy, the Group cannot guarantee that environmental pollution will never occur as a result of its operations.
+While committed to minimizing environmental burden in accordance with The FUJITSU Way and the Fujitsu Group Environmental Policy, the Group cannot guarantee that environmental pollution will not occur as a result of its operations.
 Moreover, although we monitor soil and wastewater as well as engage in clean-up activities at former factory sites, this does not mean that pollution will not be found at such sites in the future.
-In the event that environmental pollution were to occur or be identified, clean-up and other costs could be incurred that adversely affect Group earnings.
+In the event that environmental pollution were to occur or be identified, clean up and other costs could be incurred that adversely affect Group earnings.

-(7) Information Management
+7) Information Management

-In order to safeguard the personal and confidential information of customers and business partners, the Group has established strict regulations and instituted training programs for employees.
+In order to safeguard the personal and confidential information of customers and business partners, the Group has taken such measures as establishing strict regulations, instituting training programs for employees, and providing consultation to business subcontractors.
 Nevertheless, the Group cannot absolutely guarantee that information will not be leaked.
 In the unlikely event that this should occur, trust in the Fujitsu Group could decline and the Group may be obligated to pay damages to customers.

-(8) Credit Ratings and Other Factors that Affect Trust in the Group
+8) Credit Ratings and Other Factors that Affect Trust in the Group